Scalp Micro Pigmentation (SMP) - The Ultimate Alternative to Hair Restoration

 That mentioned, even the best SMP specialists lack one area of expertise that hair transplant surgeons often excel at: scar camouflage.
 Dr. Cole particularly excels at creative solutions that combine SMP with Cole Isolation Technique (CIT®) to correct other clinics' disappointing or damaging transplants.
 Such reparative work is a specialty at Forhair.
 Around 40% of our patients request we correct other doctors' work!

 Covering FUT or FUE Scars

 Most hair restoration procedures can leave scars.
 Their severity often depends on the procedure.
 Two are by far most common:

 - Follicular Unit Extraction (FUE) -Usually dependent on the physician's skill, FUE scars are most often a mothball shape and can be noticeable with a buzz cut

 - Follicular Unit Transplant (FUT) -An older method than FUE, FUT always leaves a noticeable orbital scar that ranges in severity depending on the surgeon's skill

 SMP is ideal for covering both types of scars.
-FUE scarring typically requires less SMP treatments.
+FUE scarring typically requires fewer SMP treatments.
 FUT scars, on the other hand, require more treatments.
 The end result, for most patients, is being able to buzz the back and sides of their hair without noticeable scarring.
-SMP can also covers elevated scars from FUT, or marks that rise above the scalp.
+SMP can also cover elevated scars from FUT, or marks that rise above the scalp.